 Seasonal Flu Information

-Flu season has officially started in NYC – as part of your overall preventive health plan, it’s important to get vaccinated, and take precautions to stay healthy.
+Flu season is around the corner – as part of your overall preventive health plan, it’s important to get vaccinated, and take precautions to stay healthy.

 If you are a registered patient at Callen-Lorde and need to be vaccinated, call us at (212) 271-7200 to make an appointment.
 If you are not a patient, call your primary care provider or click here to search for an immunization site.
 Click on “advanced search,” to narrow results by location or vaccine cost (scroll to the bottom for free/low fee options).
 If the location is a pharmacy, please call and check on vaccine availability before going the location.